jamesxdigital/jamesxdigital.com/_posts/portfolio/2016-12-29-raspberry-rev-design.md

 title: RaspberryPi RC Car
 image: /images/2016/12/raspberry-rev/plate.png
 tags:
   - Code-Robotics
 author: james
 ---

 ![raspberry rev iphone app image]({{ site.baseurl }}/images/2016/12/raspberry-rev/iphoneicon2-min.png#right)

-For my A-Level (aged 18) Product Design assignment, I wanted to make a iPhone controlled remote controlled car which could be built with Lego.
+I wanted to make a iPhone controlled remote controlled car which could be built with Lego.
 As a part of this project, I made a logo with Adobe Photoshop for both the branding of the product as well as iPhone icon that went with it.

-This project was awarded an A*.

 Below are images of the final outcomes and a time-lapse showing the process of making the licence place from start to finish.

 <iframe src='https://www.youtube.com/embed/yhOUE-xUgZ8?autoplay=1&loop=1' frameborder='0' allowfullscreen></iframe>

-*The content below briefly shows the process of how the car was developed.
-If you want to know more about this project, checkout the embedded pdf below of my project submission.*
+_The content below briefly shows the process of how the car was developed.
+If you want to know more about this project, checkout the embedded pdf below of my project submission._

 For my A-Level (aged 18) Product Design assignment, I wanted to make a iPhone controlled remote controlled car which could be built with Lego.
 Below is a brief overview of how the development of the project, with design and final outcome images as well as code snippets.
 The full development for this project can be found in the embedded pdf portfolio at the bottom of the page.